AkihiroSuda/filegrain/README.md

 # cd /tmp/bundle
 # runc run foo
 ```
+Instead of runc, you will be able to use `docker run` as well when Docker supports running an arbitrary OCI runtime bundle.

 The container starts without pulling all the blobs.
 Pulled blobs can be found on `/tmp/filegrain-blobcacheXXXXX`: